Jaelan Phillips: Miami Dolphins

 Phillips was drafted by the Miami Dolphins in the first round (18th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract, worth $14 million, on June 9, 2021.

 As a rookie, Phillips appeared in all 17 games and started four in the 2021 season.
 He had 8.5 sacks, 42 total tackles (23 solo), and one pass defended.
 He was named to the PFWA All-Rookie Team.
 In the 2022 season, he had seven sacks, 61 tackles (37 solo), two passes defended, and one forced fumble.

 On April 29, 2024, the Dolphins picked up the fifth-year option on Phillips' contract.
 On July 18, Phillips was placed on the Active/Physically Unable to Perform (PUP) list due to a torn Achilles tendon he suffered the previous season.

-On September 30, Phillips suffered a season-ending knee injury in a Week 4 loss to the Tennessee Titans.
-This was the second consecutive season in which Phillips suffered a season-ending injury.
+On September 30, Phillips suffered a knee injury in a Week 4 loss to the Tennessee Titans.
+This was the second consecutive season in which Phillips ended up out for the rest of the season on injured reserve.

 Phillips started all nine games he appeared in for Miami in 2025, recording one fumble recovery, three sacks, and 25 combined tackles.

 Philadelphia Eagles

-On November 3, 2025, the Dolphins traded Phillips to the Philadelphia Eagles in exchange for a 2026 third round pick.
+On November 3, 2025, the Dolphins traded Phillips to the Philadelphia Eagles in exchange for a 2026 third round pick (87th overall, Will Kacmarek).
 In his first game with the Eagles, Phillips recorded six tackles and a crucial red zone fumble recovery in a 10–7 win over the Green Bay Packers.

+Carolina Panthers

+On March 11, 2026, Phillips signed a four-year, $120 million contract with the Carolina Panthers.